Technigo/project-happy-thoughts-api/README.md

 - Postman

 ## Reflections
 It was a useful exercise to see that I sent in data in another format than the frontend expected when I first created the endpoints, and then it was a quick fix.
-Otherwise I enjoyed connecting back- and frontend for the first time this week, although I am not a hundred that everything has landed yet.
+I've added the possibility to add an author in the backend and hence added that in the frontend too.
+I enjoyed connecting back- and frontend for the first time this week, although I am not a hundred that everything has landed yet.

 If I had more time I would continue to experiement with features that created a virtual "contract" between the frontend and the backend such as  pagination, or experiment with infinite scrolling on the frontend part.